-Scaled first exploded into the public eye after its predecessor spacecraft, SpaceShipOne, won the Ansari X-Prize in 2004 and garnered the company $10 million.
-Just before Scaled won the prize, Virgin Galactic founder Richard Branson announced his plan to run tourist flights using the technology.
+Scaled first came into the public eye in 2004 when its earlier spacecraft, SpaceShipOne, became the first private manned spacecraft to reach the boundary of space — 100 kilometers (62 miles) above Earth's surface.
+For that feat, the company won the Ansari X-Prize and received $10 million in prize money.
+Just before Scaled won the prize, serial entrepreneur Richard Branson announced his plan to run tourist flights using the technology.

 Reaching for the Ansari X-Prize

 While Rutan had years in the business, spaceflight is an expensive proposition.
-(The old joke is to make a fortune in the space business, you need to spend a fortune.)
 The X-Prize run was made possible through financial support from Microsoft co-founder Paul Allen, who contributed an undisclosed amount to the project.

 With Allen's backing, Mojave Aerospace Ventures was formed.
 The business included contributions from both Allen and Scaled as the team worked toward building SpaceShipOne.
 Their goal was to go to space and back, twice, to nab the prize for being the first non-governmental entity to do so.